PhilJahelka/PhilJahelka.github.io/docs/README.md

 Because Kathryn and Phil feel like throwing a big party to celebrate our relationship.

 # Additional Info:
 Walker Creek Ranch as limited cell service, and getting an Uber may be impossible.
-They do have WiFi, password is
+They do have WiFi, password is: Wireless! .
 # WCR Map

 ![WCR Map](assets/images/wcr_map_custom.png)